 Learn to solve some of society’s most complex problems by applying civil engineering techniques and technologies.
-Get hands-on experience on site and in our labs, and gain the practical skills employers want.
-You could even do a work placement year.
+Get hands-on experience in our labs, and gain the academic skills employers require.
 Our accredited course leads to Incorporated Engineer (IEng) status and Chartered Engineer (CEng) when accompanied with additional further learning.

 Civil engineering changes our world – from buildings and transport to the environment and civil protection.
 It covers everything from creative concepts to physical construction and maintenance.

 Designing and building structures like bridges, roads, airports and flood defences demands a high degree of technical skill.
 Our course will teach you to approach civil engineering projects competently, responsibly, ethically and safely.